Omarley7/ask-the-audience/README.md

 These environment variables control host/ports, logging, and CORS.

 - PORT: port for the Express/Socket.IO server (default 3001)
-- NODE_ENV: production or development (affects CORS defaults)
+- DEV: set to 1/true/on for development defaults; 0/false/off for production
 - DEBUG: set to 1/true to enable verbose socket debug logs
 - CLIENT_ORIGINS: comma-separated list of allowed browser origins for cross-origin access
   - Also used to select the primary origin for building public links/QRs: the first entry is used.